 Working opportunities with the Hub

-Find out how you can work with the Hub and its partners in delivering or supporting the delivery of music education in Derbyshire.
+Current working opportunities delivering or supporting the delivery of music education in Derbyshire

-We are always developing the delivery of musical programmes, activities and provision of instrumental lessons in all areas of the county, providing working opportunities in the following areas:
+We are always developing our musical programmes, activities and the provision of instrumental lessons in all areas of the county.
+This provides working opportunities in a number of different areas.

 Conductors and ensemble directors

-Some of the delivery partners of the Hub, most notably the Music Centres, run regular music-making ensembles that require conductors/director.
-These groups range in size and ability from beginner-level (e.g. Clarinet club, string club etc...) to advanced-level (e.g. Wind Bands and Orchestras etc...) and cover a wide range of musical styles including bands, string groups, chamber ensembles, choirs and jazz groups.
+These groups vary in size and ability from beginner to advanced standards and cover a wide range of musical styles including bands, string orchestras, chamber ensembles, choirs and jazz groups.

 Wider Opportunities and whole class instrumental teaching

-The National Plan for Music Education states that every child has the opportunity to learn a musical instrument (other than voice) through whole-class ensemble teaching programmes.
-Our Wider Opportunities and Whole Class Ensemble Teaching programmes, delivered in primary schools, are designed to deliver this.
+The National Plan for Music Education states that "every child has the opportunity to learn a musical instrument (other than voice) through whole-class ensemble teaching programmes".
+Our Wider Opportunities and Whole Class Ensemble Teaching programmes, are designed to deliver this in primary schools.

 Some of the delivery partners of the Hub have several non-musical roles which range from administration and coordination to support for children with special education needs.
 These roles are key in supporting the high-quality education our partners deliver on a regular basis across the year.